chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * General Requirements
   * AnnData is now the canonical data format.
 The schema outline and descriptions are AnnData-centric.

-  * Only Human and Mouse data are accepted by the cellxgene Data Portal.
+  * Only Human and Mouse gene IDs are accepted by the cellxgene Data Portal.

+  * Multi-organism data is accepted as long as orthologous genes from Human or Mouse are used.

   * Policies for reserved names and redundant metadata are documented.